 • V-belt;

-• pulleys from the washing machine large and small;
+• pulleys from a washing machine, large and small;

 To prevent the solution from falling out of the barrel, its top must be reduced in diameter.
-To do this, every 15 cm an incision is made with a depth of 20 cm in the form of a small triangle.
-After that, all the blades are bent to the middle and boiled.
+To do this, an incision 20 cm deep is made every 15 cm in the shape of a small triangle.
+After this, all the blades are bent towards the middle and boiled.

-A large gear from the starter is applied to the bottom and the necessary markings are made so that it can then be fixed.
+The large gear from the starter is placed on the bottom and the necessary markings are made so that later it can be secured.

-A frame is assembled from a pipe or corner that will hold the barrel.
-You can make it according to the sample, which is shown in the photo below.
+A frame is assembled from a pipe or angle that will hold the barrel.
+You can make it according to the sample shown in the photo below.
 Two pieces of pipe are simply bent at an angle of 90 degrees and reinforced with a small piece of sheet metal.
-An axle for wheels is mounted on the lower part.
-On the crossbar, which will hold the barrel, a pulley is welded, on which a large gear will subsequently be fixed.
+An axle for the wheels is mounted on the lower part.
+A pulley is welded onto the crossbar that will hold the barrel, onto which a large gear will subsequently be attached.

 The next step is to install a pipe with bearings, into which a second pulley with a smaller gear is installed.
-The distance must be calculated in such a way that the gears of the concrete mixer easily interact with each other.
-Wheels can be used from an old car or even from a Zhiguli.
+The distance must be calculated so that the concrete mixer gears easily interact with each other.
+Wheels can be used from an old car or even from a Lada.
 But then you will additionally need hubs, which can be found at disassembly.

-At the bottom of the frame, under the gears, the engine from the washing machine is fixed.
-An electrical connection is also made.
-A conventional 6 amp starter can be used as a switch.
+The motor from the washing machine is mounted at the bottom of the frame under the gears.
+The electrical connection is also made.
+A regular 6 amp starter can be used as a switch.

-Lastly, a barrel is mounted in its place, which completes the entire structure.
-In order to prevent the pulley from bending under weight during the preparation of the mixture, it is necessary to make two safety wheels that can support the barrel in front.
+Lastly, the barrel is mounted in its place, which completes the entire structure.
+To prevent the pulley from bending under the weight during the preparation of the mixture, it is necessary to make two safety wheels that can support the barrel from the front.
 The illustration shows how they can be fixed.

 There is another way to make a concrete mixer from a 200 liter barrel.
-In the design of such a unit for preparing the mixture, the unit will differ, due to which the rotation is transferred from the engine to the tank.
-To assemble this option for preparing a solution, you will need an unnecessary car disk.
-The entire inner part is cut out so that only the outer two with sides remain.
+In the design of such a unit for preparing the mixture, the unit through which rotation is transmitted from the engine to the container will be different.
+To assemble this option for preparing the solution, you will need an unnecessary car disk.
+The entire internal part is cut out so that only two external ones with sides remain.
 A hub is attached to them, which ties them together.
-After that, the resulting assembly is attached to the barrel of the concrete mixer through rubber gaskets.
+After this, the resulting unit is attached to the concrete mixer barrel through rubber gaskets.

-The rotation will be transmitted from the motor to the smaller pulley via the belt.
-A wheel with a smaller diameter is attached to a smaller pulley, and from it, through a belt, rotation goes to a fixed disk.
+Rotation will be transmitted from the motor to the smaller pulley through the belt.
+A wheel with a smaller diameter is attached to a smaller pulley and from it, through a belt, rotation occurs to the fixed disk.

-This is what the design looks like from the back.
-You can see how the main components are fixed on the concrete mixer.
-The motor and pulleys must be adjusted so that the belts run straight without twisting, as they will simply fly off.
+This is what the structure looks like from the back.
+You can see how the main components are secured to the concrete mixer.
+The motor and pulleys must be adjusted so that the belts move straight without distortion, as they will simply fly off.

-As a starter for a concrete mixer, you can use a conventional machine, but it is more interesting to use a block from an old washing machine.
+You can use a regular automatic machine as a starter for a concrete mixer, but it’s more interesting to use a block from an old washing machine.
 It has a timer.
-Having launched it, you can safely do other preparatory work.
-As soon as the concrete mixer has stopped, the mortar can be used.
-It is important to remember that the solution cannot be left for a long time, because the water from it can evaporate or the solution itself will settle and lose its viscosity.
+Once you launch it, you can safely work on others preparatory work.
+Once the concrete mixer has stopped, the solution can be used.
+It is important to remember that the solution cannot be left for a long period of time, because the water from it may evaporate or the solution itself will shrink and lose its viscosity.

 Note!
-Excellent concrete mixers are obtained from barrels that are made of stainless steel.
-They are more hardy and neutral to the components of the solution.
+Excellent concrete mixers are made from barrels that are made of stainless steel.
+They are more durable and neutral to the components of the solution.
 True, the weight of such a concrete mixer will be slightly higher.

-Try in the drawing for assembling the mortar mixer to provide for the possibility of changing the angle of the barrel.
-To do this, the base on which the tank will be held will need to be fixed on two bearings and made movable.
-Another option would be to implement a stop in front of the concrete mixer.
-With such a mechanism, it will be much easier to pour the mortar out of the concrete mixer and it will be easy to do it directly at the place where the mortar is used.
-A video of the work of a concrete mixer, which was made from a barrel with your own hands, can be viewed below:
+In the drawing for assembling a concrete mixer for mortar, try to provide for the possibility of changing the angle of the barrel.
+To do this, the base on which the tank will rest will need to be fixed on two bearings and made movable.
+Another option would be to implement a stop at the front of the concrete mixer.
+With such a mechanism, it will be much easier to pour the solution out of the concrete mixer and it will be easy to do this directly at the place where the solution is used.
+A video of the operation of a concrete mixer, which was made from a barrel with your own hands, can be seen below:

 Conclusion

-As you can see, if you show a little ingenuity and see what is in the bins, you can assemble your own concrete mixer with virtually no cost.
-A properly assembled concrete mixer will not yield to the factory one in performance.
-In addition, it will not need to be sent for warranty repair, and everything can be fixed independently.
+As you can see, if you show a little ingenuity and look at what you have in your bins, you can assemble your own concrete mixer with virtually no expense.
+A properly assembled concrete mixer will not be inferior to a factory one in performance.
+In addition, it will not need to be sent for warranty repairs, and you can fix everything yourself.

-The concrete mixer is an indispensable device for various construction works.
-The time when mortar for building was kneaded by hand is long gone.
-Today, in every industry, people are trying to facilitate and automate manual labor as much as possible.
+A concrete mixer is an indispensable device for performing various construction work.
+The time when mortar for construction was mixed by hand is long gone.
+Today, in every industry, people are trying to simplify and automate manual labor as much as possible.

-So in construction, in order to facilitate the work, they came up with a device that would help prepare homogeneous concrete mixtures.
-The mixing process in these mechanisms is carried out by mechanical mixing of all the ingredients of the solution.
+Likewise, in construction, to make work easier, they came up with a device that would help prepare homogeneous concrete mixtures.
+The mixing process in these mechanisms is carried out by mechanically mixing together all the ingredients of the solution.
 Usually it is cement, water and sand.

-For the construction of large facilities, an industrial machine is the only choice.
-And in the conditions of a small construction site (for example, in a private house), the best choice is a concrete mixer, made with your own hands, taking into account all the requirements.
+For large construction projects, an industrial machine is the only choice.
+And in a small construction site (for example, in a private house), the best choice is a concrete mixer, made with your own hands, taking into account all the requirements.

 What is she like?

-In most cases, this design is a drum in which the mixing process takes place directly.
-It receives rotational energy with the help of a mechanical drive and an electric motor.
+In most cases, this design is a drum in which the mixing process directly takes place.
+It receives rotational energy using a mechanical drive and an electric motor.
 The electric motor in this case is the heart of the machine.
-These builder's assistants differ in power, drum volume, and also in type of execution.
+These builder's assistants differ in power, drum volume, and type of execution.

 But not all devices have such a standard design.
 There is a forced type device.
 It looks a little different.
-Here, the container for the solution is made without the possibility of movement.
-It has blades of a special shape.
+Here the container for the solution is made without the possibility of movement.
+It has specially shaped blades.
 Due to their movement, all components are mixed.
-Such a system does not allow mixing particularly large particles.
-The machine is designed for liquid mixtures only.
-But a do-it-yourself concrete mixer made according to this principle can mix even large fractions of the solution.
+This system does not allow mixing of particularly large particles.
+The machine is intended only for liquid mixtures.
+But a self-made concrete mixer made according to this principle can mix even large fractions of the solution.

 How to make a high quality solution?

-In the preparation of the correct and high-quality mortar, there are several basic principles.
-Each of them must be observed, otherwise there is a risk that the solution will be spoiled and will not have the proper qualities.
+In preparing correct and high-quality mortar There are several basic principles.
+Each of them must be observed, otherwise there is a risk that the solution will be spoiled and will not have the required qualities.

 So, what are the requirements for the process of mixing the ingredients of the solution?
-Firstly, the cooking time should not exceed 3 minutes in duration.
-If the process lasts longer, this will cause a centrifugation effect, which will significantly degrade the quality of the solution.
+Firstly, the cooking time should not exceed 3 minutes.
+If the process takes longer, it will cause a centrifugation effect, which will significantly deteriorate the quality of the solution.

-Secondly, when the mixing process is completed, to unload the mixture, lower the neck of the concrete mixer container.
-You don't need to turn it off.
+Secondly, when the mixing process is completed, the neck of the concrete mixer container should be lowered to unload the mixture.
+There is no need to turn it off.

 How to make a homemade concrete mixer with your own hands?

 If you need to build a house or utility room in a country house or country estate, then first of all you need to acquire such a device.
-Making a solution with your own hands is inconvenient, long and hard.
+Making the solution with your own hands is inconvenient, time-consuming and difficult.

-The need for this useful machine is especially felt in the private sector.
-After all, sometimes there is a need for a small construction, constantly something needs to be reconstructed or rebuilt.
-Even to fill a garden path or make a foundation for a gazebo in a garden, you need a solution.
+The need for this useful machine This is especially true in the private sector.
+Because sometimes there is a need small construction, something always needs to be reconstructed or rebuilt.
+Even to fill a garden path or make a foundation for a gazebo in the garden, you need a solution.

-A do-it-yourself concrete mixer is a good way to save money, since the unit is rarely needed, and the price for factory and industrial models is quite high.
+A self-made concrete mixer is good way save money, since the unit is rarely needed, and the price for factory and industrial models is quite high.
 And there is no point in buying it for a couple of times.
-In addition, doing something with your own hands is exciting and interesting.
+Besides, do something with my own hands- it's exciting and interesting.

-To build our car, first of all, you need to choose a container.
+To build our machine, we first need to select a container.
 In this case, the required volume must be taken into account.
-You can find an old metal or plastic barrel on the site, a 200-liter barrel is enough.
+You can find an old metal or plastic barrel on the site; a 200-liter barrel is enough.

 Base

-This design has a fairly solid size, so you need to provide a sufficient base for it.
+This structure is quite large in size, so you need to provide a sufficiently sized base for it.
 The manufacture of this element must be approached thoroughly.

 Wood is used to create the base.
-A beam with a cross section of 10-15 cm will do.
-We will connect the frame with a “thorn” connection.
-First you need to process all the joints with glue and self-tapping screws.
-Such a home-made concrete mixer, made with your own hands, will be able to withstand the load.
+A timber with a cross-section of 10-15 cm is suitable.
+We will connect the frame with a tenon joint.
+First you need to process all the joints using glue and screws.
+Such a homemade concrete mixer, made with your own hands, will be able to withstand loads.

-The base, made of metal, of course, has great reliability.
-But if the device will not be used frequently, it is not practical.
-And from this, the design will only weigh more.
+A base made of metal, of course, is more reliable.
+But if the device will not be used frequently, this is not practical.
+And this will only make the structure weigh more.
 A channel or corner is suitable as materials for a metal frame.
-You can assemble by welding, bolting.
+It can be assembled using welding and bolted connections.

-On the base, it should be possible to mount the drive, as well as a tilt system and a counterweight, with which the solution will be unloaded.
-Also, don't forget about the controls.
+On the base, it should be possible to mount the drive, as well as a tilting system and a counterweight with which the solution will be unloaded.
+You also need to remember about the controls.

 Motor selection

-A do-it-yourself concrete mixer, in our case, will be powered by an electric motor.
+A self-made concrete mixer, in our case, will be powered by an electric motor.
 Any single-phase motor is perfect for this.
-The rotational speed should be no more than 40 revolutions.
+The rotation speed should be no more than 40 revolutions.

-There are people who successfully use engines from old washing machines for these purposes.
-The design of these motors allows them to work for a very long time, and there will be no risk of overheating, overloading or anything else.
+There are people who successfully use motors from old washing machines for these purposes.
+The design of these motors allows them to work for a very long time, and there is no risk of overheating, overload or anything else.
 These units have good torque, so you need to provide a gearbox system.
 To do this, you can use a belt drive with pulleys of various diameters.

 How to make a concrete mixer from a barrel with your own hands?

-Since the design is based on an ordinary barrel, any metal barrel of 200 liters will do.
-Be sure to clean the barrel well after work.
-If the container is not cleaned, then sooner or later pieces of a dried solution will form inside.
+Since the design is based on a regular barrel, any 200-liter metal barrel will do.
+It is imperative to clean the barrel well after work.
+If the container is not cleaned, sooner or later pieces of dried solution will form inside.
 This will make it difficult to unload the finished solution from the barrel.
-So the device will not be able to serve for a long time.
+This way the device will not last long.

 Manual drive

-For more convenient loading and unloading in the barrel, you need to equip the door.
-To do this, on the side of the container you need to make a cutout.
-The door can be fastened with hinges.
-You also need to provide a latch and a seal.
+To make loading and unloading more convenient, you need to install a door in the barrel.
+To do this, you need to make a cutout on the side of the container.
+The door can be secured using hinges.
+You also need to provide a retainer and seal.

 To organize a manual drive, you can make holes in the center of the barrel on both sides for a small diameter pipe.
 It will act as an engine.
 How to fix the pipe?
-Welding can be used, flanges and bolting can be used.
+You can use welding, you can use flanges and bolted connections.

-To improve the quality of mixing the ingredients, metal strips can be welded onto the walls from the inside of the barrel.
-This will turn out the blades that are in the design of industrial mixers.
+To improve the quality of mixing the ingredients, metal strips can be welded to the walls from the inside of the barrel.
+This will create the blades that are found in the design of industrial mixers.

 bed

-A do-it-yourself concrete mixer made from a barrel will have a lot of weight when loaded.
+A self-made concrete mixer made from a barrel will have a lot of weight when loaded.
 The frame for it must be strong enough and stable.
-In addition, the barrel must rotate.
+In addition, the barrel must spin.

-The material can be wood or metal.
-Everything will do: profile, corners, timber.
+The material can be used wood or metal.
+Anything will do: profile, corners, timber.
 This design provides 2 tripods on both sides.
 The tripods are fastened together longitudinally.
 The height of these supports should be such that it is convenient to work with the machine.
-It should be noted that such a structure will move around the site.
-To make it easier to work with it, suitable bearings can be pressed into the flanges.
+It is necessary to take into account that such a structure will move around the site.
+To make it easier to work with it, you can press suitable bearings into the flanges.

 We learned how to make a concrete mixer with our own hands.
-And now we will see how to assemble a forced-type agitator.
-Making a device is by no means as difficult as it seems.
+Now we will see how to assemble a forced-type mixer.
+Making a device is not as difficult as it seems.

 Such a device has some design features.
 Here the whole barrel does not rotate, but a shaft with blades rotates inside it.
-There are designs with a horizontal shaft or vertical.
+There are designs with a horizontal or vertical shaft.

-A self-constructed forced concrete mixer may be slightly inferior to industrial products, but it will cost much less.
+A forced concrete mixer, constructed with your own hands, may be slightly inferior to industrial products, but it will cost much less.

 First we need a barrel.
-For a horizontal design, a special trough may be needed.
-In the end part of the barrel you need to make a hole.
-Then a shaft is inserted into it, on which the bearing is pressed.
-The lower part of the barrel must have a door for unloading the solution.
+For a horizontal structure, a special trough may be needed.
+You need to make a hole in the end of the barrel.
+Then a shaft is inserted into it, onto which a bearing is pressed.
+The bottom of the barrel must have a door for unloading the solution.

 The shaft can be made either from pipes or fittings.
 The blades can be welded to the shaft.
 They are easily made from sheet metal.

-Many do-it-yourself concrete mixers, the drawings of which, if desired, are easy to find, are equipped with motors with a power of 2.2 kW or more as an electric motor.
-And in order to ensure that the shaft speed does not exceed 48, gearboxes are used.
-You can use a belt drive, you can chain from an old mountain bike.
+Many do-it-yourself concrete mixers, the drawings of which are easy to find if desired, are equipped with motors with a power of 2.2 kW or more as an electric motor.
+And to ensure that the shaft speed does not exceed 48, gearboxes are used.
+You can use a belt drive, or a chain drive from an old mountain bike.

-Can you imagine a construction site without even a small concrete mixer?
-Without such a unit, the preparation of a good cement mortar becomes almost impossible.
-When it becomes necessary to build a small structure or just “pat up” something, concreting becomes a popular task.
-Here is just a short list of situations in which this tool cannot be dispensed with: pouring garden paths, arranging the foundation for a gazebo, installing a fence, and so on.
-In a word, concrete is needed everywhere - the difference is only in the scale of the event.
-For domestic needs, it is pointless to buy an industrial apparatus - the purchase will cost you prohibitively expensive.
-An alternative solution would be a do-it-yourself homemade concrete mixer.
-Thanks to this article, you will learn how to make it yourself from improvised materials.
+Can you imagine a construction site that doesn't even have a small concrete mixer?
+Without such a unit, preparing a good cement mortar becomes almost impossible.
+When the need arises to build a small structure or simply “patch up” something, concreting becomes a popular task.
+That's just short list situations in which it is impossible to do without of this instrument: fill garden paths, arranging a foundation for a gazebo, installing a fence, and so on.
+In a word, concrete is needed everywhere - the only difference is the scale of the event.
+For household needs There is no point in buying an industrial device - the purchase will cost you prohibitively.
+An alternative solution would be a homemade concrete mixer with your own hands.
+Thanks to this article, you will learn how to make it yourself from scrap materials.

 Homemade concrete mixer

-In fact, you can prepare your own solution without special tools.
-Many even like to work “according to the old method”.
-But how much can you do this way?
-You can still create a dry mix for construction using a conventional drill or mixer.
+According to the facts, you can prepare your own solution without special devices.
+Many people even like to work “according to the old method.”
+But how much do you manage to do this way?
+It is still possible to create a dry mixture for construction using a conventional drill or mixer.
 But when it comes to sand and cement, they are powerless.

-The simplest and most common mixing principle is called forced mixing.
-All components are kneaded in a container that is stationary.
-For this, a mechanical drive is usually used.
+The simplest and most common mixing principle is called forced.
+All components are mixed in a container that is stationary.
+A mechanical drive is usually used for this.
 The working drum can be positioned vertically or horizontally.

 Drawing of a horizontal concrete mixer

-Despite the fact that even a small forced-action concrete mixer can be very effective, it also has its drawbacks:
+Despite the fact that even a small forced-action concrete mixer can be very effective, it also has its disadvantages:

-• There are "dead zones" in the tank.
-This is especially true of the space near the walls.
+• “Dead zones” appear in the container.
+This especially applies to the space near the walls.

-• The complexity of the design.
-The pivot points must be hermetically sealed against the action of the solution, which can be aggressive.
+• Complexity of design.
+Rotation units must be hermetically protected from the effects of the solution, which may be aggressive.

-• It is practically impossible to prepare a solution in such a unit, which includes medium and large filler.
+• It is almost impossible to prepare a solution in such a unit, which includes medium and large filler.

 The second principle is called gravitational.
 In this case, all components are mixed due to gravity.
-In industry, this method is rarely used, as it requires a lot of time and effort.
-Barrels that are made of metal are most often used as containers.
-How they are made, how to make a stand, will be described below.
+In industry this method It is rarely used because it requires a lot of time and effort.
+Barrels made of metal are most often used as containers.
+How they are made and how to make a stand will be discussed below.

 Most modern concrete mixers use a combined principle that combines the first two methods.
-They have the following benefits:
+They have the following advantages:

-• Strict sealing is not required.
-The drum is open at the top, there is no need for rotation nodes, since any contact with the solution is excluded.
+• Strict sealing is not necessary.
+The drum is open at the top; there is no need for rotation units, since any contact with the solution is excluded.

 • Parts wear out much less often.